BioArchLinux/Packages/README.md

 ### Current goal

- - Migrate about 50 packages from aur_build to lilac.
  - Expansion of the users' awareness of this repository.
  - Include more popular packages for biologists.

+ - Migrate about 50 packages from aur_build to lilac. [finished 06-11-2021]

 ### Todo